scipp/scipp/doc/development-notes.md

       Maybe smaller chunks are feasible if our computation is a longer (compiled) list of algorithms?
   - What can we learn from `dask`?

-- Is the current implementation of `Histogram` as a view the best choice?

 - Do we have to guarantee the iteration order of dimensions in `DatasetView`?
   It is determined by the variable with the highest dimensionality.
   If tied, it is determined by the order in which variable tags are given, but if we implement the prototyped sorting...?